consideratecode/django-behind-the-curtain/README.rst

   A really simple project

 middleware
-  Like ``simple``, but with three middleware classess that do nothing
+  Like ``simple``, but with three middleware classes that do some logging.

 Usage
 -----

-The only external dependency is Django 2.0.x, meaning you have to use Python 3.4 or higher.
+The only external dependency is Django 2.2.x, meaning you have to use Python 3.5 or higher.

 There is a ``requirements.txt`` file::